ThomasGultzow/starter-hugo-academic/content/authors/admin/_index.md

 title: Thomas Gültzow
 role: Assistant Professor Societal Transition & Behaviour Change
 avatar_filename: avatar.png
-bio: My research focuses on applying informed decision making to health behaviors (e.g., sexual and mental health) and behaviors related to societal issues (e.g., climate change and mental health in the university setting).
+bio: I am a passionate researcher in the field of behaviour and decision making, specialising in informed decision making, behaviour change, and the influence of digital communication and interventions.
 interests:
   - Informed Decision Making
   - Behaviour Change